-There are many reports indicating the role of miRNAs selected by AUC approach in PBMCs after a cardiovascular event.
-MiR-21 was the common element of two sets and covered earlier.
-MiR-29a is significantly up-regulated in CAD patients in comparison to both healthy and MI samples (Table 3.2).
-There are reports of its activity in different diseases (Horita, Farquharson, and Stephen 2021).
-Increased miR-29a levels were reported as a sign of atherosclerosis, and the combination of miR-29a and ox-LDL offered as a biomarker set for this disease (Huang et al. 2016).
-However, the role of miR-29a in PBMCs in CAD patient was not completely examined.
+Molecular analyses have indicated the regulatory role of miRNAs selected by the AUC approach in PBMCs after a cardiovascular event.
+Data analysis indicated that miRNA-21a is significantly up-regulated in CAD patients in comparison to healthy and MI groups (Table 3.2).
+Besides, this miRNA can be activated in different diseases (Horita, Farquharson, and Stephen 2021).
+Increased miR-29a is associated with the progression of atherosclerosis, and the combination of miR-29a and ox-LDL was offered as a valid biomarker set paraclinical classification (Huang et al. 2016).
+However, the role of miR-29a in the function of PBMCs in CAD patients has not been completely examined.

-According to Table 3.2 difference in miR-142 expression between MI/Healthy and CAD/Healthy was not significant, but it was significant in between MI/CAD.
-Based on different reports, miR-142 is active in PBMCs.
-It directly targets and inhibits the expression of Adenomatous Polyposis Coli, a negative WNT signaling pathway regulator, contributing to the activation of WNT signaling pathway and cardiac fibroblast activation after MI (Cai et al. 2020).
+According to the present data (Table 3.2), the difference in miRNA-142 expression between MI/Healthy and CAD/Healthy was not significant, but these values reached statistically significant in MI as compared to CAD.
+Based on different reports, miRNA-142 is commonly active in PBMCs.
+This miRNA directly targets and inhibits the expression of Adenomatous Polyposis Coli, a negative WNT signaling pathway regulator, contributing to the activation of the WNT signaling pathway and cardiac fibroblast activation after myocardial ischemia (Cai et al. 2020).

-In both approaches, miR-155 is the only down-regulated miRNA in all miRNAs between CAd and MI in comparison with healthy samples (Table 3.2).
-There are numerous reports on down-regulation of miR-155 in PBMCs after MI or in CAD patients and they suggests that the miR-155 levels can negatively related to the severity of coronary condition.
-(Zhang et al. 2015; Zhao et al. 2018).
-Combined with previous researches, we can conclude that miR-155 has a protective effect; miR-155 can control inflammation and reduce tissue damage through its negative feedback effects on inflammatory factors and inhibit the occurrence and development of atherosclerosis (Zhang et al. 2015).
+We also noted that miR-155 is the only down-regulated miRNA among all miRNAs between CAD and MI samples in comparison with healthy controls (Table 3.2).
+There are numerous reports on the down-regulation of miRNA-155 in PBMCs after MI or in CAD patients.
+Previous data suggested an inverse relationship between miRNA-155 levels and the severity of the coronary artery condition (Zhang et al. 2015; Zhao et al. 2018).
+Along with current data and previous findings, it is postulated that miRNA-155 has a protective effect under pathological conditions.
+This genetic element can control inflammation and thus reduce tissue damage through its negative feedback effects on inflammatory factors.
+These features coincide with the reduction of atherosclerosis (Zhang et al. 2015).

-MiR-197 is significantly up-regulated in both CAD/healthy and MI/healthy groups.
-In previous studies it has been shown that miRNA-197-5p may play a critical role in regulating the anti-inflammatory response of IL-35 by affecting pro/ anti-inflammatory cytokine secretion, M1/M2 macrophage ratio, Treg proliferation and T cell suppression, suggesting the potential diagnostic role of mir-197 in adverse cardiovascular events (Bhansali et al. 2022).
-There are some reports about miR-320 role in cardiac fibrosis parthenogenesis.
-Mechanistically, downstream signaling pathway analyses revealed that miR-320 might induce various effects via targeting PLEKHM3 and IFITM1 in cardiomyocytes and cardiac fibroblasts, respectively (F. Li et al. 2021).
-However, there is no reports on miR-320c1 activity in cardiovascular system or PBMCs.
+Data indicated that miRNA-197 is also significantly up-regulated in both CAD/healthy and MI/healthy groups.
+In previous studies, it has been shown that miRNA-197-5p may play a critical role in regulating the anti-inflammatory response of IL-35 by affecting pro/ anti-inflammatory cytokine secretion, M1/M2 macrophage ratio, Treg lymphocyte proliferation, and T cell suppression suggesting the potential diagnostic role of miRNA-197 in adverse cardiovascular events (Bhansali et al. 2022).
+There are some reports about miRNA-320 role in the physiopathology of cardiac fibrosis.
+Mechanistically, Molecular analyses revealed that miRNA-320 might induce various effects by targeting PLEKHM3 and IFITM1 in cardiomyocytes and cardiac fibroblasts, respectively (F. Li et al. 2021).
+However, there are no reports on miR-320c1 activity in the cardiovascular system or PBMCs.

-Refrences
+References

 Bhansali, Shipra, Amit Kumar Yadav, Chetan Bakshi, and Veena Dhawan.
 2022.
 “Interleukin-35 Mitigates Ox-LDL-Induced Proatherogenic Effects via Modulating miRNAs Associated with Coronary Artery Disease (CAD).”
 Cardiovascular Drugs and Therapy, April. https://doi.org/10.1007/s10557-022-07335-x.